vmware-archive/vsphere-automation-sdk-.net/README.md

 #### Using CLI
 In the root directory of your folder after cloning the repository, run the below commands -

-`nuget restore vSphere-Samples-6.5.0.sln`
+`nuget restore vSphere-Samples.sln`

-`msbuild vSphere-Samples-6.5.0.sln /t:Build /p:Configuration=Release`
+`msbuild vSphere-Samples.sln /t:Build /p:Configuration=Release`

 #### Using Visual Studio (2015 or higher)
-1. Open the vSphere-Samples-6.5.0.sln file using Visual Studio
+1. Open the vSphere-Samples.sln file using Visual Studio
 2. Right-click on the solution in Solution Explorer and select "Build Solution"

 ### Running the Samples